django-cms/django-cms/docs/topics/commonly_used_plugins.rst

 Available on `GitHub (divio/djangocms-file) <http://github.com/divio/djangocms-file>`_ and on `PyPi (djangocms-file) <https://pypi.python.org/pypi/djangocms-file>`_.

 Allows you to upload a file.
-A filetype icon will be assigned based on the file extension.
+A file-type icon will be assigned based on the file extension.

 Please install it using ``pip`` or similar and be sure you have the following in the :setting:`django:INSTALLED_APPS`